jcolag/entropy-arbitrage/2022-06-09-code-honor.md

 Second, Starfleet instructed Picard to do this, not the crew of the *Enterprise* at large, suggesting that either Picard has some special relationship with his superiors, or Starfleet now puts more direct responsibility on captains.
 Actually, there's a third possibility, that Picard sees himself as the only person of note in the crew.

 Then, the only references that I can find to "Ligon" include an English surname and small American towns in the South named for people with the surname.
-It seems improbable, given that his career wouldn't really take off for another couple of years, and he lives in New York, but I could feel *slightly* better about the episode, if the writers meant the name as a reference to artist [Glenn Ligon](https://en.wikipedia.org/wiki/Glenn_Ligon), which has often confronted issues of the intersection of race and sexuality, and that at least has *echoes* in this episode.
+It seems improbable, given that his career wouldn't really take off for another couple of years, and he lives in New York, but I could feel *slightly* better about the episode, if the writers meant the name as a reference to artist {% wiki Glenn_Ligon|Glenn Ligon|en %}, which has often confronted issues of the intersection of race and sexuality, and that at least has *echoes* in this episode.

 Styris, similarly, appears as an uncommon surname, plus a few recent brand names.